openebs/openebs/designs/compatibility/arm64-support.md

 ## Graduation Criteria

 - **Alpha (Initial Support)**:
-  - `arm64` images are built and published for all primary OpenEBS components.
+  - Ensure `arm64` images are built and published for all primary OpenEBS components (many of the LocalPV images are already built for `arm64`).
   - Basic integration tests pass on an `arm64` test cluster.
   - Documentation updated to reflect `arm64` availability.